 In 2016, the Digital Scholarship Group at Northeastern University Library was awarded an IMLS National Forums grant to support “Design for Diversity”: a series of public events to explore education and advocacy for more inclusive information systems.
-Through this project we developed a prototype teaching and learning toolkit for educators and practitioners in libraries, archives, museums, and other cultural heritage organizations.

 Design for Diversity focuses on the ways in which information systems embody and reinforce cultural norms.
 How can we design systems that account for diverse cultural materials and ways of knowing?

-The Design for Diversity initiative will:
+We hope the Design for Diversity initiative will:

-- • bring a greater awareness to our own design and development process
+- bring a greater awareness to our own design and development process

-- • imagine more participatory information and design processes
+- imagine more participatory information and design processes

-- • support a more inclusive and equitable relationship between cultural heritage practitioners and their community partners
+- support a more inclusive and equitable relationship between cultural heritage practitioners and their community partners